• Skip to primary navigation

 The most delicious way to eat omega-3’s

-One of my very favorite way to get omega-3 fats is in these luscious Flax Date Bars.
+One of my very favorite way to get omega-3 fats is in these luscious Flax “Energy” Bars.
+These scrumptious Flax Bars are a healthy addition to breakfast or a super healthy replacement for unhealthy dessert.

-(Ever since the packaged food companies discovered that calling an unhealthy, packaged food an “energy bar” would make them a lot of money.)
+Ever since the packaged food companies discovered that calling an unhealthy, packaged food an “energy bar” would make them a lot of money.

-So, I don’t really like calling these energy bars.
-They are simply a healthy addition to breakfast or a super healthy replacement for unhealthy dessert.
+So, maybe we don’t need to call them energy bars.
+Maybe we can call them Flax Date Bars.
+Or Yummy Flax Bars.
 But if you want to call these energy bars, go ahead; you have my permission 🙂

 Healthy Weight Loss